qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

    *"The parts' include keys are a filter for all classes in the general include  key."*

    Or, to put both aspects in a single statement: The classes in the final app are exactly those in the **intersection** of the classes referenced through the general *include* key and all the classes referenced by the *include* keys of the parts.
-Currently, the application developer has to make sure that they match, ie. that the classes specified through the parts together sum up to the global class list!
+Currently, the application developer has to make sure that they match, i.e. that the classes specified through the parts together sum up to the global class list!

    There is another caveat that concerns the relation between *include*'s of  different parts: